leo-cute/CSAEA-NPC-Generator/README.md

   Upon start, the program will ask for a integer input for the amount of NPCs the user wishes to generate.
 When they enter that number, the program will turn that into a range, and use it in a for loop.

-  For that many times, the program will choose a random name based on a list of gender-neutral names that is already provided, it will randomize an age from 6 to 50, it will choose a gender randomly, a country randomly, and a job randomly.
+  For that many times, the program will choose a random name based on a list of gender-neutral names that is already provided, it will randomize an age from 6 to 50; it will also choose a gender, country, and job at random based the lists for each category that are provided.

   Based on the gender and age, the program will run through a series of conditional statements in order to choose the sprite model that best fits both characteristics.
 For example, if the character is 10 years old, it will assign it a 'Kid' sprite model, regardless of gender.
 If the character is 28 years old, and is female, the program will assign it a 'Tall Female' model, as the program assigns such to all females over 25 years of age.
 The program runs through similar series of conditionals for other ages.